 On an ethical level, the safety of commuters using Reno-Sparks Variable Traffic Routing must be carefully considered.
 Research must be conducted to determine whether the proposed system would bring a real increase in the safety of the Reno-Sparks transportation system.
 Team 11-3 will show that rerouting traffic so that ambulances may get to their destination faster will bring a significant decrease in the death rate of people in an accident.
 They will determine whether routing traffic away from an accident will decrease the chance of another accident happening somewhere else.
 In addition to these safety considerations, the engineers of Team 11-3 will make sure that the recommendation adheres to all standards of the National Society of Professional Engineer’s Code of Ethics [National Society of Professional Engineers, website].
-With all this information, the engineers of Team 11-3 will be able to confidently assert the recommendation’s legal, professional, and ethical viability.
+With the information on Reno-Sparks traffic law, other programs, and the ethical issues surrounding the solution, the engineers of Team 11-3 will be able to confidently assert the recommendation’s legal, professional, and ethical viability.

 Besides having a plan to assess the proposal’s viability, Team 11-3 must also be able to deliver a thoughtful recommendation.
 In order to do this, a team charter must be established and plans to keep a collaborative and safe environment must be presented.
-Here the team’s charter is discussed.
+The team’s charter is discussed.

 Team Charter